Hairdresser Rent A Chair Agreement

-We recommend you visit the Fair Work Ombudsman website to read more.
-If you’re an employer, visit the ATO’s website to learn the tax and super obligations for both employees and contractors, and read more about the differences between them.
+For more information, visit the Fair Work Ombudsman.
+If you’re an employer, head to the ATO’s website to learn more about the tax and super obligations for employees and contractors and the differences between employees and contractors.

 What is sham contracting?

 Working on a nod and a handshake can end in disaster.
 Our Hairdresser Rent A Chair Agreement protects you from this headache.

 Some dodgy employers create sham contracting arrangements.
 They’re trying to disguise an employment relationship as an independent contracting arrangement.
 This is usually done to avoid paying employee entitlements.
 Even if you make an innocent mistake, you can still be fined.